How to Fix 413 Request Entity too Large Error in WordPress

 # nginx -s reload

-If you want to upload a file larger than allowed by your server, you will face the 413 Request Entity Too Large error in WordPress.
-In this tutorial we overviewed 3 different methods to fix 413 error.
+If you try to upload a file that is larger than what your server allows, WordPress will display the 413 Request Entity Too Large error.
+In this tutorial, we looked at four different ways to fix the 413 error.